Consultative Selling Techniques

 Feedback is the way for the seller to get to know more about the customer’s needs and wishes.
 When a customer expresses a concern or disagreement to the seller, it clarifies the needs and what they are and aren’t looking for in a product or service.
 Every bit of feedback therefore must considered.

-The consultative selling process can be summarised in six steps.
+The consultative selling approach and process can be summarised in six steps.

 1. Do research